blueprintui/web-test-runner-voiceover/README.md

 To run the tests certain permissions must be enabled.

-1. In the VoiceOver Utility app check "Allow VoiceOver to be controlled with AppleScript"
+1. In `VoiceOver Utility` app check "Allow VoiceOver to be controlled with AppleScript"
-2. Enable Terminal app in System Preferences => Security & Privacy => Privacy => Accessibility.
+2. Enable Terminal app in `System Preferences` => `Security & Privacy` => `Privacy` => `Accessibility`.
-3. Allow Terminal/VoiceOver permissions when prompted
+3. Allow Terminal/VoiceOver permissions if prompted
+4. If Dictation prompt is opened dismiss, click don't ask again.

 The plugin will adjust VoiceOver preferences for optimal testing speed.
+The tests should be run in a headless browser.
+For optimal support for Mac users use the `webkit` option.

 ## Tests